Afghanistan: a continuing tragedy

 What is the Crisis About?

-Afghanistan is still reeling from decades of conflict, disasters such as the recent devastating earthquakes in the western part of the country, and a crippling economic crisis.
+(Updated 9 April 2026) Afghanistan is still reeling from decades of conflict, disasters such as the devastating earthquakes that struck western Afghanistan in October 2023, and a crippling economic crisis.

 Afghanistan is facing an unprecedented humanitarian crisis with a serious risk of systemic collapse and human catastrophe.
-In addition to unimaginable human costs, this crisis is reversing many of the gains of the last 20 years, including around women’s rights.
+In addition to unimaginable human costs, this crisis is reversing many of the gains of the last 20 years, particularly in relation to women’s rights and access to education and livelihoods.

 Background on the situation

-The end of the 20-year armed conflict between the Taliban and the Afghan National Security and Defence Forces in August 2021, and the simultaneous takeover of the country by the Taliban have ushered in a new era characterized by rapid economic decline, hunger and risk of malnutrition, inflation driven by global commodity shocks, drastic rises in urban and rural poverty, a near-collapse of the national public health system, a stifling of the media and civil-society sectors, and almost total exclusion of half the population – women and girls – from public life.
+The end of the 20-year armed conflict between the Taliban and the Afghan National Security and Defence Forces in August 2021, and the simultaneous takeover of the country by the Taliban, have ushered in a new era characterized by rapid economic decline, hunger and risk of malnutrition, inflation driven by global commodity shocks, drastic rises in urban and rural poverty, a near-collapse of the national public health system, a stifling of the media and civil-society sectors, and severe restrictions on women’s participation in public life, education and employment.

 Impact on People and the Environment